 - We generally avoid using Caption unless it’s not obvious from the rest of the article.
 WordPress will center caption text and not let it go wider than the image.

 I end up using Advanced Settings for most images.
 For instance, to go to Retina Resolution, I would set Size on a 640 x 512 image to 320 x 256.
 Also, if I’ve messed with percentage sizing and botched things, clicking the Original Size button brings the image back to its original dimensions.

-I tend to put a Border of 1 around full screen captures, but not usually around other images.
+I tend to put a Border of 1 around full-screen captures and images that are mostly white and benefit from a border (that’s a judgment call), but not usually around other images.
+The exception is if we’re doing a lot of iPhone screen captures, in which case they should all have a 1-pixel black border or no border at all – don’t mix.
 When using an image with right or left alignment, I almost always set Horizontal space to 4.
 With two or more unaligned images in a single row, I set it to 2, and then I type a single character at the start of the line with the images so I can center it – and then delete that character.

 Also, as a rule, I try to always use images with the same height when putting them in a row.
-I just looks better that way.
+It just looks better that way.

 I haven’t used any of the other Advanced Settings.